janmedlock/HIV-95-vaccine/src/README.md

 * [run_modes.py](run_modes.py) runs simulations using the modal parameter values.
 This is fairly fast, tens of seconds for each country-target combination, approximately 10 cpu-hours for 127 countries and 6 targets.
-The resulting data will be in *sim_data/*, under a directory for each country, with a *-mode.pkl* file for each target.
+The resulting data will be in `sim_data`, under a directory for each country, with a `-mode.pkl` file for each target.
 The resulting total data generated for 127 countries and 6 targets is around 151MB.

 * [run_vaccine_scenarios.py](run_vaccine_scenarios.py) runs different
   vaccine scenarios using the modal parameter values.
 This is about as fast as [run_modes.py](run_modes.py).
-The resulting data will be in *sim_data/*, under a directory for each country, with a *-mode.pkl* file for each target.
+The resulting data will be in `sim_data`, under a directory for each country, with a `-mode.pkl` file for each target.
 The resulting total data generated for 127 countries and 6 targets is around 151MB.

 * [run_samples.py](run_samples.py) runs simulations using parameter
   samples.  **This is very slow**: it is only tens of seconds per sample-country-target, but the default is 1000 samples, so it takes tens of cpu-**days** to run everything.
-The data from the runs will be in *sim_data/*, under a directory for each country, with a *.pkl* file for each target.  **The resulting total data generated for 127 countries and 6 targets is around 147GB.**
+The data from the runs will be in `sim_data`, under a directory for each country, with a `.pkl` file for each target.  **The resulting total data generated for 127 countries and 6 targets is around 147GB.**